opencaesar/oml-vision-docs/docs/api-documentation/viewpoints/diagrams.md

 ## Defining A Diagram

-A Diagram must be properly defined in order to be rendered by OML Vision
+A Diagram must be properly defined in order to be rendered by OML Vision.

+The following are JSON key-value pairs that can be defined for a Diagram.

 ### Terminology
 OML Vision defines a node and edge as follows: